By Mary Ann Swissler

 With Franken on the brink of a probable second term this November, I wonder who he’ll target beyond the 2014 election.
 No remorse means a smearing encore, after all, and if not against me then someone else too intimidated by his powerful position to fight back by speaking up.

 In the meantime, it’s come to this – journalism.
-It’s come down to exercising my free speech rights to report on abuse by Franken—a complete stranger to me—smearing me as a lying, gold digging prostitute.
+It’s come down to exercising my free speech rights on abuse by Franken—a complete stranger to me—smearing me as a lying, gold digging prostitute.

 Not true, but that didn’t stop the freshman pol from contacting some men I’ve managed to piss off over the past 28 years, including sexual harassers from old jobs, a journalism grad school professor, and a crack-smoking junior high school teacher.
 Franken used his show biz and media contacts to give these men, and one woman, soap boxes in which to smear me.